neo913/SpringProject_practice/README.md

 Board task -- all done (Account, Article, Comment)

+Pageable board -- done

 Fixing Sign up page when user entered invalid value
  - working on

+#Done list
+Sign up / in
+Board CRUD (Account, Article, Comment)
+Pageable board

 #To do list

-Pageable board

-Fix the comment to be able to edit/delete -- done
+1. Fix the comment to be able to edit/delete -- (done)

+2. Pageable board -- (done)

+3. Sign up page - on progress

-Account role (On progress)
+4. Account role (On progress)

-Admin page and function
+5. Admin page and function

-Lecture contents

-Event contents (Admin)
+6. Event contents (Admin)

+7. Lecture contents (for managers)

+# Bug found

+Article content can be null? or not? (at least message?)